 Pierrot le Fou (1965)

-Ferdinand Griffon is married with his wealthy Italian wife and has been recently fired from the television where he worked.
-His wife forces him to go to a party in the house of her influent father that wants to introduce Ferdinand to a potential employer.
+Ferdinand Griffon is married with his wealthy Italian wife and has been recently fired from the television station where he worked.
+His wife forces him to go to a party in the house of her influential father that wants to introduce Ferdinand to a potential employer.
 Her brother brings the babysitter Marianne Renoir to take care of their children.
 Ferdinand feels bored in the bourgeois party and borrows his brother-in-law's car to return home.
-He meets Marianne, who was his lover five years ago and insists to call him Pierrot, and offers to take her home; however, he spends the night with her and finds that she is involved in smuggling weapons.
+He meets Marianne, who was his lover five years ago and insists on calling him Pierrot, and offers to take her home.
+However, he spends the night with her and finds that she is involved in smuggling weapons.
 When Marianne is chased by terrorists, they decide to travel to the beach without any money, leaving Paris and his family behind in a crazy journey to nowhere.- Written by Claudio Carvalho, Rio de Janeiro, Brazil

 Pierrot escapes his boring society and travels from Paris to the Mediterranean Sea with Marianne, a girl chased by hit-men from Algeria.
 They lead an unorthodox life, always on the run.- Written by Stephan Eichenberg <firstname.lastname@example.org>

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.